HCL-TECH-SOFTWARE/digital-experience/docs/platform/systemrequirements/9.5_express/supportedsoftware.md

     |HAProxy|haproxy|1|1024MB|1|

-### DX Kubernetes Support Matrix
+### DX Kubernetes support matrix
-View the latest Kubernetes versions and platforms tested and supported for specific HCL Digital Experience 9.5 Container Update deployments.
+View the latest Kubernetes versions and platforms that HCL tested and supports for specific HCL Digital Experience 9.5 Container Update deployments.

-!!! attention
+!!! important

-    Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience (DX) [Operator-based deployments](https://help.hcltechsw.com/digital-experience/9.5/containerization/deploy_container_platforms.html){:target="_blank"} and will provide support only for [Helm-based deployments](../platform/kubernetes/index.md).
-There will be no further updates or code fixes provided for the Operator-based deployments.
-HCL requires all customers to migrate to Helm-based deployments for their DX installations.
+    Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience (DX) [Operator-based deployments](https://help.hcltechsw.com/digital-experience/9.5/containerization/deploy_container_platforms.html){:target="_blank"} and provides support only for [Helm-based deployments](../platform/kubernetes/index.md).
+HCL will release no further updates or code fixes provided for the Operator-based deployments.
+All customers must migrate to Helm-based deployments for their DX installations.
 HCL will work with our customers as they transition from Operator-based to Helm-based deployments.
 For more information on the migration process, see [Migrating from Operator-based to Helm-based](../platform/kubernetes/operator-migration/operator_migration_preparation.md) deployments.

 HCL encourages customers to remain up-to-date on the latest DX and Kubernetes releases.
-As a result, DX will provide all fixes on the latest release.
+As a result, HCL is making all available DX fixes on the latest release.
 Customers may be asked to upgrade to the latest DX release to assist with problem determination.

-#### Kubernetes Platform Support Policy
+#### Kubernetes platform support policy

-HCL DX 9.5 CF200 and later is architected to run on any Certified Kubernetes platform (https://www.cncf.io/certification/software-conformance), provided that,
+HCL DX 9.5 CF200 and later is designed to run on any Certified Kubernetes platform (https://www.cncf.io/certification/software-conformance), provided the following statements are true:

-- the Kubernetes platform is hosted on x86_64 hardware
+- The Kubernetes platform is hosted on x86_64 hardware.
-- the Kubernetes platform is officially supported by Helm (https://helm.sh/docs/topics/kubernetes_distros/).
+- The Kubernetes platform is officially supported by Helm (https://helm.sh/docs/topics/kubernetes_distros/).

-Internally, HCL tests DX against a range of Kubernetes platforms that is regularly reviewed and updated, with the intent of staying up-to-date as possible.
-We do not test with every single platform vendor, but aim to cover a representative sample of popular Kubernetes implementations.
+Internally, HCL tests DX against a range of Kubernetes platforms that are regularly reviewed and updated, with the intent of staying as up-to-date as possible.
+HCL does not test with every single platform vendor, but aims to cover a representative sample of popular Kubernetes implementations.
 See [Table 1](#table-1-tested-kubernetes-platforms-on-full-container-deployment) for the list of Kubernetes Platforms that HCL has tested with.

 ##### Table 1: Tested Kubernetes Platforms on Full Container Deployment

-This table provides information about the sample Kubernetes Platforms that are tested with DX.
+This table provides information about the sample Kubernetes platforms that are tested with DX.

 |Kubernetes platforms on full deployments|Hybrid deployments (Kubernetes/on Premise)|
 |--------------|-----------------|
 |- Amazon EKS<br/>- Google GKE<br/>- Microsoft Azure AKS<br/>- Red Hat OpenShift|- Amazon EKS / AWS EC2<br/>- Red Hat OpenShift on AWS / AWS EC2|

-Kubernetes Version Support Policy
+#### Kubernetes version support policy
-The list of Kubernetes versions that are tested and supported by HCL are included in [Table 2](#table-2-tested-and-supported-kubernetes-versions-on-full-container-deployment).
+[Table 2](#table-2-tested-and-supported-kubernetes-versions-on-full-container-deployment) lists the Kubernetes versions that HCL tested and supports.
 - From time-to-time, platform providers may release previews of upcoming Kubernetes versions.
-We will not provide support for those versions.
+HCL does not provide support for those versions.
 - If you encounter any issue on an unsupported or untested Kubernetes version, you may be asked to install a supported level.

 ##### Table 2: Tested and Supported Kubernetes Versions on Full Container Deployment
-This table provides information about the Kubernetes versions that are tested and supported in HCL DX CF releases.
+This table provides information about the Kubernetes versions that HCL tested and supports in HCL DX CF releases.

 Review your chosen Kubernetes platform and ensure that it supports the following Kubernetes versions: